 The Samitivej Hospital, Bumrungrad Hospital, Bangkok Nursing Home Hospital (BNH) and Bangkok General Hospital (BGH) are the ones most often considered to be in the "5 Star" category.
-BGH also has satellite hospitals in the popular tourist areas throughout Thailand.
+BGH also has satellite hospitals in the popular tourist areas throughout Thailand, like in Pattaya and Phuket.
 I'm sure that there are a few other hospitals worthy of being in this category also, but these are the ones mentioned the most often.

 A hernia operation 30 years ago was recently declared to be a pre-existing condition by a client's treating physician; apparently, the original surgery never fully healed properly.
 The insurer, therefore, declined to pay for the new surgery.